Same-sex marriage in Missouri: Obergefell v. Hodges

 On June 26, 2015, following the U.S. Supreme Court's decision in Obergefell v.
 Hodges that same-sex marriage bans violate the Due Process and Equal Protection clauses of the Fourteenth Amendment, the plaintiffs asked the Eighth Circuit to lift the stay, and the state asked the court to dismiss its appeal of the district court decision.
 As a result, same-sex couples began immediately marrying throughout Missouri.
+Angie Boyle and Laura Zinszer, together for 19 years, were the first couple to receive a marriage license in Columbia on June 26.
 On July 7, 2015, Governor Jay Nixon issued "Executive Order 15-04", ordering all state departments and agencies to immediately take all necessary measures to ensure compliance with the Obergefell decision.

+Attorney General Koster reacted to the ruling by stating, "The history of our country has always been one of moving toward inclusion and equality.
+I applaud the court for their courage and strong sense of fairness.
+Missourians should be seen as equals under the law; regardless of their gender, race, or whom they love."
+Governor Nixon also welcomed the court decision, "Today's decision in Obergefell v.
+Hodges is a major victory for equality and an important step toward a fairer and more just society for all Americans."
+Congresswoman Vicky Hartzler said she was "disappointed", "Decisions on marriage policy should be left in the hands of the 50 states, allowing those who wish to define marriage as being between one man and one woman, as we did in Missouri, to do so.
+Today's ruling tramples on the voice of the people."

 State cases

 State of Missouri v.
 Florida

 In June 2014, St. Louis officials licensed four same-sex marriages in order to provide the basis for a lawsuit when the state ordered them to stop the practice.
 St. Louis Circuit Judge Rex Burlison held a hearing in the suit, originally State of Missouri v.
 Carpenter, on September 29 in state circuit court.
 He ruled in favor of the plaintiffs on November 5, ruling that Missouri's refusal to license same-sex marriages violated the Missouri and federal constitutions.
 Attorney General Koster announced plans to appeal the ruling to the Missouri Supreme Court, but not to seek a stay of the ruling's implementation because "[f]ollowing decisions in Idaho and Alaska, the United States Supreme Court has refused to grant stays on identical facts."
 Attorney General Koster and the Recorders' Association of Missouri said Judge Burlison's order only applied to the city of St. Louis, where the city's marriage license department began issuing marriage licenses to same-sex couples.
 St. Louis County, where an official said "We believe it's a county-by-county decision", began issuing marriage licenses to same-sex couples the next day.